DavidPeicho/unity-swiftui-example/README.md

 look at my [blog post (not yet available)]().

 TODO:

 * Having a LaunchScreen is mandatory for Unity to work
+* Function pointer from Unity to iOS for cross communication
+* Load the UnityFramework

 ## FAQ